scoconno/scoconno.github.io/mind/dualism/notes.md

 ### Problems with the Cogito

-There are several problems with the Cogito, Descartes' main argument that shows he exists and is a thinking being.
+There are several problems with the Cogito, Descartes' main argument that he exists and is a thinking being.
 The most pressing is a concern about whether the argument assumes what it seeks to prove.
-Recall that Descartes argues, ‘I am thinking, therefore I exist’.
+Recall that Descartes argues as follows:

 1. I am thinking.
 2. Therefore, I exist.